Understanding Metabolic Adaptation

 You may move less or burn fewer calories while exercising because you now have less body mass to move around, you become more efficient at the exercise you're doing, and your body is smart about conserving energy.2

 Metabolic adaptation helps explain why telling people to eat less and exercise more for weight loss often doesn't work in the long run.
-You're fighting against your natural physiology, including hormone changes, resting metabolic rate, and nervous system activity.
-7
+You're fighting against your natural physiology, including hormone changes, resting metabolic rate, and nervous system activity.7

 Even NEAT (the number of calories you burn from everyday activities like talking and fidgeting) can drop.

-Hormones Play a Big Role in Metabolic Adaptation
+Hormones and Metabolic Adaptation

-• Ghrelin.
-Think of ghrelin as the hormone that makes your stomach growl (although it does much more than that).
+• Ghrelin: Think of ghrelin as the hormone that makes your stomach growl (although it does much more than that).
 It's often called the hunger hormone, signaling your body that it's time to eat.
+Ghrelin levels go up before meals and drop afterward.
+But when you lose weight or your caloric intake decreases, ghrelin production increases, making you more hungry, so you’ll eat more (and protect against going too low calorie)

-• Leptin.
-Leptin is a hormone stored in the fat cells that send satiety signals to your brain.
+• Leptin: Leptin is a hormone stored in the fat cells that send satiety signals to your brain.
 It helps you recognize when you've eaten enough to feel full.
+The problem is that leptin drops with weight loss, so the signal becomes less clear, and you can feel hungrier.
+It's another way your body protects itself against starvation

-• Cortisol and insulin.
-While we usually think of stress as emotional or mental, physical stress like weight loss or caloric restriction, can also increase cortisol levels.
-This stress hormone raises blood sugar and insulin levels, increasing fat storage.
+• Cortisol: While we usually think of stress as emotional or mental, physical stress, like weight loss or caloric restriction, can also increase cortisol levels.
+This stress hormone raises blood sugar and insulin levels, increasing body fat storage.
+Insulin's job is to keep glucose levels in check, but when constantly elevated, insulin resistance makes it harder for your body to process blood sugar and use it for energy (and puts you at risk for metabolic disorders)

 Even too much exercise can increase cortisol levels.
 Women’s bodies are extra sensitive to nutrient scarcity, so much so that excess stress on the body can halt ovulation and menstruation.

-The takeaway is that when you're trying to lose weight, you're not only up against your own body's desire to maintain its current weight but also against some fundamental hormonal changes.
+The takeaway is that when you're trying to lose weight, you're not only up against your body's desire to maintain its current weight but also against some fundamental hormonal changes.

 But that doesn't mean you can't meet your goals.
 In many cases, you can work with your body, not against it, by making strategic changes to how you eat and exercise (more on this later).

-Signs of Metabolic Adaptation
+4 Signs of Metabolic Adaptation You Should Know About

 a person about to step on a scale, with measuring tape on the floor